gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 state for the sake of growing the state.
 Like, they think that question's odd.
 They think that's an unusual question to ask.

-PP: And yet, if you ask a Fabian socialist.

-PP: in the Labour Party, well, do you think we should grow the state?
-Oh, yes, we should grow the state.
+PP: And yet, if you ask a Fabian socialist in the Labour Party, "Do you think we should grow the state?" they'd respond "Oh, yes, we should grow the state."
 It's such an unusual way of thinking about things.

 **************************